publiccodenet/about/contributor-guides/for-staff.md

 It's important to understand that we strive to be an [open organisation](../organization/cultural-values.md).
 This means that we use open licenses on everything we do.

-* Default license to use: [CC0 - Public Domain](https://creativecommons.org/share-your-work/public-domain/cc0)
+The default license we use is [CC0 - Public Domain](https://creativecommons.org/share-your-work/public-domain/cc0).

-* Exception one: content needs to be guaranteed to be unaltered after publishing by us: [CC-BY-ND](https://creativecommons.org/licenses/by-nd/4.0/)
+There are two exceptions to this.
+Firstly, if we need certainty that content will not be altered after publishing, we use [CC-BY-ND](https://creativecommons.org/licenses/by-nd/4.0/).
-* Exception two: brand assets or trademarks: Don't use a free license
+Secondly, for brand assets and trademarks we do not use a free license.

 If external platforms don't provide these CC 0, use one that is as free and permissive as possible.